geetkhatri/geetkhatri.github.io/_pages/about.md

 <br>

 I'm a prospective graduate student with an interest in signal processing and machine learning.
-My research interests include speech enhancement and compressive sensing as well as application of machine learning to problems such as speech recognition, natural language processing, source separation and music information retrieval.
-My research and project [work](/projects) so far has been primarily focused on speech enhancement, audio compression and onset detection in audio signals.
+My research interests include speech enhancement and compressive sensing as well as application of machine learning to problems such as speech recognition, natural language processing and source separation.
+My [research and project work](/projects) so far has been primarily focused on speech enhancement, audio compression and onset detection in audio signals.

 Currently, I'm working as a software engineer at UBS in Pune, India.
 My work involves data analysis and software development for Wealth Management USA.
-Prior to that, I was in Delhi Technological University where I obtained my bachelor's degree in Electronics and Communication Engineering.
+Prior to that, I was in Delhi Technological University, where I obtained my bachelor's degree in Electronics and Communication Engineering.

-My other interests include music, independent cinema and math.
-I produce music under the moniker [Taryn](https://tarynn.bandcamp.com/){:target="\_blank"}.
+Some of my other interests are music, independent film and math.
+I write and produce music, which is available [here](https://tarynn.bandcamp.com/){:target="\_blank"}.

 <br>